Style

 Iced / Cold

-Also known asImmersion cold brew
+Also known asImmersion cold brew, Toddy style

-Coarse grounds steeped at 1:8 ratio
+Coarse grounds steeped at 1:8 to 1:12 ratio

 No milk unless added after